 - Morris 69 (Bill Puterbaugh): New to the MVS team, fitted with a Ford turbo engine and entered at the 1969 Indy 500 for Arnie Knepper to drive as the #29 MVS Special.
 The new car went very well during the practice month and Knepper qualified comfortably, but crashed out of the race.
 After four more races in the Morris-Ford, Knepper was replaced by Sam Sessions, who finished fourth at Trenton in September.
 The Morris was largely a backup in 1970, but was raced regularly during 1971, by Jim Malloy early in the season and by Bill Puterbaugh later on.
 Subsequent history unknown.

 - Colt-Lola T150 [SL150/2] (Sammy Sessions): New to Al Retzlof for his Retzloff Racing Team, prepared by George Bignotti and entered at the 1968 Indianapolis 500 as the #5 Retzloff Chemical car.
 The car was in two-wheel drive specification for this race, with lead driver Al Unser also having SL150/1 available in 4WD specification as the team's #24 entry.
 Unser damaged SL150/2 in practice, and raced SL150/1, leaving teammate Carl Williams out of a drive.
 The car was returned to England for repairs, and was returned in time for the twin races at Indianapolis Raceway Park, both of which Unser won, with the car now in 4WD specification.
 He also raced it in the twin races at Mont-Tremblant two weeks later, but crashed in the second race and severely damaged the rear suspension.
 Unser raced it several more times that season.
 The team was transferred to Parnelli Jones and Vel Miletich's Vel's Parnelli Jones Ford team (Torrance, CA) for 1969, including both Unser and Bignotti, and this car was Bud Tingelstad's #15 drive at the 1969 Indy 500.
 It was then raced by Jim Malloy and Unser later that season, but its exact usage in 1969 is still to be resolved.
-In 1970, it was retained by the team, modified along the lines of Bignotti's new Colts, and won four races as Unser short track car.
+In 1970, it was retained by the team, modified along the lines of Bignotti's new Colts, and was raced by Unser on road courses, winning at Indianapolis Raceway Park in July.
 For 1971, it was sold to Agajanian Faas Racers, and raced as the team's #98 entry by Sammy Sessions.
 When Agajanian and partner Leonard Faas separated, Faas kept the car and it became his #11 King O'Lawn Special later that season.
 In 1978, it was sold to Milt Jenson, and in 2000 he sold it to Michael & Danna Huntley-Lashmett.
 They sold it to Harvey Cluxton in 2002, and it was then sold to a Nevada car museum which closed in 2007.
 It was then sold to Bill "Speedy" Smith for his Speedway Motors Museum in Lincoln, NE.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.